-Use of Paid and Unpaid Leave
+6.3.7 Use of Paid and Unpaid Leave

 FMLA leave is unpaid leave.
-The employee is required to use any accrued paid leave (such as sick leave, accrued vacation leave, personal leave, or compensatory time) for any part of the 12-week period of FMLA leave.
-However, an employee may elect to reserve use of up to five (5) vacation days.
-Any holiday that occurs during FMLA leave will be paid only if the employee has unused personal time off for the day before and after the holiday and the employee is not collecting any short term or long term disability from the County.
-With approval of the employee's elected official/department head, the employee may use accrued benefit balance, up to five (5) vacation days, immediately after FMLA leave.
-Any While an employee is on FMLA leave or short term or long term disability, the employee shall not further acquire any new personal time off or vacation time until the employee returns to actual employment.
+The employee is required to use any accrued paid leave (such as personal time off (PTO) or compensatory time) for any part of the 12week period of FMLA leave.
+However, an employee may elect to reserve use of up to five (5) PTO days.
+Any holiday that occurs during FMLA leave will be paid only if the employee has unused PTO time off for the day before and after the holiday and the employee is not collecting any short term or long-term disability from the County.
+With approval of the employee's elected official/department head, the employee may use accrued benefit balance, up to five (5) PTO days, immediately after FMLA leave.
+Any While an employee is on FMLA leave or short term or long-term disability, the employee shall not further acquire any new PTO time off until the employee returns to actual employment.

-Intermittent Leave or a Reduced Work Schedule
+6.3.7 Intermittent Leave or a Reduced Work Schedule

-The employee may take FMLA leave in 12 consecutive weeks, may use the leave intermittently (take a day periodically when needed over the year) or, under certain circumstances, may use the leave to reduce the workweek or workday, resulting in a reduced-hour schedule.
+- 6.3.7.1 The employee may take FMLA leave in 12 consecutive weeks, may use the leave intermittently (take a day periodically when needed over the year) or, under certain circumstances, may use the leave to reduce the workweek or workday, resulting in a reduced-hour schedule.
 In all cases, the leave may not exceed a total of 12 workweeks (or 26 workweeks to care for an injured or ill service member over a 12-month period).
-Intermittent leave must be taken in no less than one (1) hour block of time with each intermittent leave request.

-The company may temporarily transfer an employee to an available alternative position with equivalent pay and benefits if the alternative position would better accommodate the intermittent or reduces schedule, in instances of when leave for the employee or employee's family member is foreseeable and for planned medical treatment, including recovery from a serious health condition or to care for a child after birth, or placement for adoption or foster care.

-For the birth, adoption, or foster care of a child, the County and the employee must mutually agree to the schedule before the employee may take the leave intermittently or work a reduced-hour schedule.
-Leave for birth, adoption, or foster care of a child must be taken within one year of the birth or placement of the child.

-If the employee is taking leave for a serious health condition or because of the serious health condition of a family member, the employee should try to reach agreement with the County before taking intermittent leave or working a reduced-hour schedule.
+Intermittent leave must be taken in no less than one (1) hour block of time with each intermittent leave request. - 6.3.7.2 The company may temporarily transfer an employee to an available alternative position with equivalent pay and benefits if the alternative position would better accommodate the intermittent or reduces schedule, in instances of when leave for the employee or employee's family member is foreseeable and for planned medical treatment, including recovery from a serious health condition or to care for a child after birth, or placement for adoption or foster care. - 6.3.7.3 For the birth, adoption, or foster care of a child, the County and the employee must mutually agree to the schedule before the employee may take the leave intermittently or work a reduced hour schedule.
+Leave for birth, adoption, or foster care of a child must be taken within one year of the birth or placement of the child. - 6.3.7.4 If the employee is taking leave for a serious health condition or because of the serious health condition of a family member, the employee should try to reach agreement with the County before taking intermittent leave or working a reduced-hour schedule.
 If this is not possible, then the employee must prove that the use of the leave is medically necessary.

-Certification for the Employee's Serious Health Condition
+6.3.8 Certification for the Employee's Serious Health Condition